 Analyze the damage, and get your equipment and supplies together.
 Make sure you have enough gravel sand mix to replenish the foundation.

 Order enough cold patch to complete the pothole patching.
 Having everything near to hand is the most important step in how to patch asphalt.
 To fill a pothole professionally, remember these steps:

 - Cut or chisel out all the damaged blacktop, and square your hole, leaving only straight, clean edges.

 - Clean out all plant matter, debris, and broken asphalt from the area.

-- Top up the foundation with a coarse gravel/sand mix until there is only 1 inch of depth left to fill a pothole.
+- Top up the foundation with a coarse gravel/sand mix until there is only one inch of depth left to fill a pothole.

 - Tamp down firmly.

-This definitive guide gives you all the information you need to complete professional-looking and long-lasting pothole patching repairs.
-Road crews never have the time to cut edges or sealcoat and that’s why when they fill a pothole it always comes back.
-You know how to patch asphalt the right way, so wait no longer, get out there and start measuring your potholes.
+Road crews never have the time to cut edges or sealcoat.
+That’s why when they fill a pothole, it usually comes back.
+You know how to patch asphalt the right way, so wait no longer, get out there, and start measuring your potholes.

 Asphalt Patching Techniques

 Surface patching is the most popular residential patching.
 In surface patching, an asphalt glue is added to the patch area, and hot asphalt is applied directly on top of the preexisting asphalt surface.